-Join the 2017 Immersion Program in Italy for its unique, personalized and memorable experience!
+Join the 2019 Immersion Program in Italy for its unique, personalized and memorable experience!
 The program is open to college students, professionals and community members with an interest in the Italian language and culture.
 No Italian language knowledge is required!

 CCRI Knight Campus

-Department of Foreign Languages and Cultures
+Department of World Languages and Cultures

-For more information e-mail: firstname.lastname@example.org
+For more information email: firstname.lastname@example.org

 The CCRI Summer Program in Italy provides a rich educational experience for its participants with a focus on the artistic, intellectual and cultural traditions of Italy.

 Connect to Italy’s rich culture and enduring traditions.